bensku/dragoneye/docs/architecture.md

 usage.md and shows title of current view at top of window.
 It also notifies the views when they become visible or are removed due to user going back.

+## Architectural problems
+Dragoneye's application logic is too tightly coupled with Nitrite database and Jackson serializer it uses.
+Abstracting these away beyond very simple DAOs would have been ideal.
+Unfortunately, it would probably take a lot of time, because Dragoneye has requires polymorphic (de)serialization that is not widely supported.